-6Joint Petition of AT&T Communications of New York, Inc., TCG New York Inc. and ACC Telecom Corp.
-Pursuant to Section 252(b) of the Telecommunications Act of 1996 for Arbitration to Establish an Interconnection Agreement with Verizon New York, Inc., Case No. 01-C-0095, Order On Rehearing at 11 (2001) ("AT&T Arbitration Order on Rehearing").
+^{......} 6Joint Petition of AT&T Communications of New York, Inc., TCG New York Inc. and ACC Telecom Corp.
+Pursuant to Section 252(b) of the Telecommunications Act of 1996 for Arbitration to Establish an Interconnection Agreement with Verizon New York, Inc., Case No. 01-C-0095, Order On Rehearing at 11 (2001) ("AT&T Arbitration Order on Rehearing"). expedited procedures of the Commercial Arbitration Rules of the American Arbitration Association should render the process more adequate for expedited resolution of service-affecting disputes.
+The need for an expedited process is heightened when the dispute is between a wholesale provider with virtually monopoly control over necessary facilities and a competitor of the wholesale provider.

-7AT&T Arbitration Order on Rehearing at 12.

-between a wholesale provider with virtually monopoly control over necessary facilities and a competitor of the wholesale provider.
-(Covad BR at 15)

 In its brief, Verizon observes that, although federal law protects parties' rights to choose to resolve their disputes through binding arbitration, see 9 U.S.C. §§ 1 et seq., no provision of federal law or state law authorizes this Commission to require a company to give up its right to seek resolution of any dispute before an appropriate forum.
 As both the United States Supreme Court and the Florida state courts have made clear, arbitration is "a matter of consent, not coercion."
 Volt Info.
 Sciences, Inc. v.
 Board of Trustees, 489 U.S. 468, 479 (1989); see, e.g., Nestler-Poletto Realty, Inc. v.
 Kassin, 730 So.
 2d 324, 326 (Fla.
-4^{th} DCA 1999) ("The general rule favoring arbitration does not support forcing a party into arbitration when that party did not agree to arbitrate.").
+4th DCA 1999) ("The general rule favoring arbitration does not support forcing a party into arbitration when that party did not agree to arbitrate.").
 Indeed, "arbitrators derive their authority to resolve disputes only because the parties have agreed in advance to submit such grievances to arbitration."
 AT&T Techs., Inc. v.
 Communications Workers, 475 U.S. 643, 648-49 (1986) (emphasis added).
-For these reasons, verizon argues, this Commission cannot impose upon Verizon the language that Covad has proposed - but to which Verizon has not agreed - that would require the parties to conduct binding arbitration of certain disputes.
-See Revised Proposed Language Matrix at 3 (Agreement § 14.3).8 (Verizon BR at 17)

-Covad points out, and staff agrees, that the New York Commission has ordered binding arbitration over the objection of one of the parties.
-Staff notes, however, that in the New York example the parties had already agreed to binding arbitration for dispute resolution.
-The New York Commission merely ordered that portion of the agreement enhanced to a higher level known as Expedited Dispute Resolution.
-Other than the New York reference,

-Because no provision in the 1996 Act expressly modifies either the Federal Arbitration Act or Florida state arbitration law, the Act cannot be construed to have done so implicitly.
+For these reasons, Verizon argues, this Commission cannot impose upon Verizon the language that Covad has proposed - but to which Verizon has not agreed - that would require the parties to conduct binding arbitration of certain disputes.
+See Revised Proposed Language Matrix at 3 (Agreement § 14.3).8 Decision: Covad points out, and we agree, that the New York Commission has ordered binding arbitration over the objection of one of the parties.
+However, in the New York example, the parties had already agreed to binding arbitration for dispute resolution.
+The New York Commission merely ordered that portion of the agreement enhanced to 8Because no provision in the 1996 Act expressly modifies either the Federal Arbitration Act or Florida state arbitration law, the Act cannot be construed to have done so implicitly.
 The 1996 Act contains a savings provision providing that nothing in the Act shall be "construed to modify, impair, or supersede Federal, State, or local law unless expressly so provided."
-1996 Act § 601(c)(1), reprinted at 47 U.S.C. § 152 note.
+1996 Act § 601(c)(1), reprinted at 47 U.S.C. § 152 note. ......